ShehzadMohammed/Review-Trackers-Project/README.md

 Every workflow should be cyclical; in this fashion, this workflow has one initiation and one termination(as per requirement) resetting each time while having running workflows ~ very useful to run experimental environments(or pre-pre-pre production on an accelerator project).

-Usage need: Once initiated... the initiator has 90 seconds to update the Storage Account Name and Key secrets with the newly generated values.
-This is the largest drawback and settlement of this project with the GitHub actions runner not properly compiling the PowerShell script ~ one solution, I could think of, is to use selfhosted runners... however, I think that would take too long and is too out of the scope for this project.
+Usage need: Once initiated, you have to update the storage account secret with the newly generated values.
+This is the biggest limitation to move to github actions from jenkins because github actions runners can not properly compile powershell due to some WSL issues.
+So the only work arround is to intiate in an already existing storage account then migrate or use a selfhosted runner. ~ I went for the more time effecient version.

 ## Python